ECE3400Team17/ECE3400_Team17/about_us.md

 ### Contact:
 tk455@cornll.edu
 ### Background:
 I'm a senior in ECE from New York City.
+I'm part of Cornell's Cube Satillite Team name OAAN (will be renamed VERONA soon).
+My hobbies include drawing and painting.

 ## Stephanie Lin
 ![](./ourPics/stephanie.jpg)